ASSUME

 pip install 'assume-framework[learning]'

-If you want to make use of your GPU with CUDA cores, please install pytorch with GPU support separately as described here.
+If you want to make use of your GPU with CUDA cores, please install PyTorch with GPU support separately as described here.

 To install the package with these capabilities, use: